-This subregion contains the governmental entities of Flagler County, Volusia County, Flagler Beach, Ormond Beach, Daytona Beach, Daytona Beach Shores, New Smyrna Beach, the FIND, and the USACE.
-Participants with the Department as sponsors of beach management projects include the Coastal Division of Volusia County, the Florida Inland Navigation District and the USACE.
+This subregion contains the governmental entities of Flagler County, Volusia County, Flagler Beach, Ormond Beach, Daytona Beach, Daytona Beach Shores, Ponce Inlet, New Smyrna Beach, the FIND, and the USACE.
+Participants with the Department as sponsors of beach management projects include the Volusia County, the Florida Inland Navigation District and the USACE.
 Project cost estimates may be found in the Beach Management Funding Assistance Program - Long Range Budget Plan.

-Project Coordination

-Regionalization is the funding and coordination of multiple erosion control projects and inlet management activities to take advantage of identifiable cost savings through economies of scale, reduced equipment mobilization and demobilization costs, and elimination of duplicative administrative tasks.
+Project Coordination management activities to take advantage of identifiable cost savings through economies of scale, reduced equipment mobilization and demobilization costs, and elimination of duplicative administrative tasks.
 Opportunities in this subregion include: